ttscoff/bunch/bunch-files/snippets.md

 This is especially handy for running window management scripts ([ala Moom]({{ site.baseurl }}/docs/integration/moom/)) that need all of the apps to have windows present.
 It's more flexible than just putting a hard delay on the script, as it will take into account unusually long (or short) launch times.
 Just put the script line into a snippet or fragment and call it with an indented line.

+Waiting Snippets rely on the apps to report that they've launched to the operating system.
+Just because an app has reported that it's launched doesn't necessarily mean it's _finished_ launching.
+Adding an additional delay is wise if some of the apps you're waiting on take a long time to display their windows.

+You can have multiple Waiting Snippets in a Bunch, but they all wait for all apps and execute at once, not just waiting on the apps that come before them in the list.

+> You can, however, use waiting snippets to chain multiple Bunches together in a sequence, having the next one launch after the first one finishes loading.
+Just include e.g. `Next Name.bunch` as a line in the Waiting Snippet.
+{:.tip}

-You can have multiple indented snippets in a Bunch.
-Indented snippets also work with [additional time delays]({{ site.baseurl }}/docs/bunch-files/delay/) as well as interactive optional snippets (see above).
+Waiting Snippets also work with [additional time delays]({{ site.baseurl }}/docs/bunch-files/delay/) as well as interactive optional snippets (see above).

 Waiting Snippets get a 5-second timer attached.
 If all of the apps the Bunch is waiting for are already launched, it won't receieve any notifications of their launch to trigger the snippet, so if it hasn't heard back it will check to see if all of the required apps are running (or have been terminated).
 If its requirements are satisfied, it will launch the Waiting Snippet.

 ## Embedded Snippet {#embeddedsnippets}

 You can create separate snippet files to hold reusable items, but if you just need snippets to make use of features like Waiting Snippets, delayed blocks, or blocks to run on close, you can also embed snippets right in the Bunch.
 Add a divider of three or more underscores at the end of the document, and anything after it will be read as a snippet file.

+Only a Bunch can contain an embedded snippet.
+The syntax won't have any effect on files loaded as snippets.

 These work like any snippet file, and you can divide them into sections to reference with fragments.